Generative AI Business Opportunities for Entrepreneurs in 2026: A Complete Guide

 But the market below enterprise level, the independent practice, the specialist clinic, the allied health provider, is still largely underserved.
 How to start generative AI business in this space typically begins with understanding the documentation workflow of one specific provider type and building narrowly around that.

-AI for Education and Training
+Generative AI Business Opportunities in Education and Corporate Training

 Corporate training is a big market.
 Training Industry's 2024 market report puts it at over $370 billion globally.
 What's interesting for founders is that most of the spending still goes toward traditional formats, instructor-led sessions, and generic e-learning modules, rather than personalised or AI-native tools.